-WARNING!!
-The rest of this site has been human-reviewed and curated.
-This is still a lightly reviewed AI first draft.
-I think it’s a valuable artifact but probably don’t spend too much time looking at this now unless you’d like to critique/edit.
+WARNING!
+Whereas the rest of this site has been human-reviewed and curated, this particular post is still a lightly reviewed AI first draft generated mainly by GPT 5.4.
+I have read it through top to bottom and confirmed this close to what I think will be a useful “reference memo” for the site.
+I have a number of edits in mind, but have not actioned them yet.
+I think it’s a valuable artifact already, but probably don’t spend too much time looking at this now unless you’d like to critique/edit.

 This draft tries to write down a simplified data-counterfactual formalism and then ask how far it stretches.
 The goal is not to collapse several literatures into one master equation, and not to claim that influence, active learning, privacy, unlearning, and poisoning are secretly interchangeable.
 The goal is to identify the minimal comparative object they often share and then say, more carefully, where each literature departs from it.